Santo Tomas, Isabela: Barangays

+Uauang-Galicia is now the population is 0 according in 2010 Census.

 Climate

 Demographics

 In the 2020 census, the population of Santo Tomas, Isabela, was 24,528 people, with a density of sigfig 24,528/60.70.

 Economy

 Farming is its primary source of income.
 The most widespread plantations were rice, corn and tobacco farms.
 Locals also raise livestock for extra income.

 Government

 Local government

+As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the municipal government.

-The municipality is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The Municipality of Santo Tomas is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly in polls held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.

 Elected officials

 Congress representation

 Santo Tomas, belonging to the first legislative district of the province of Isabela, currently represented by Hon.
 Antonio T. Albano.